 The fitness center will be open Monday through Friday from 6AM-8PM and Saturday & Sunday from 10AM-5PM.
 To make a workout reservation, please contact the Recreation & Aquatic Center at (727) 841-4560.

-The tennis courts, outdoor basketball courts and skate park are open to the public.
+The outdoor basketball courts reopened on June 15th.
+The tennis courts and skate park are currently open to the public.

 Police and Fire Departments

-Police Department building will reopen to the public on Monday, May 18th.
-The Fire Stations will remain closed to the public until further notice.
+Police Department building reopened to the public on Monday, May 18th.
+The Fire Stations remain closed to the public until further notice.

 All residential rental inspections are suspended until further notice.